 Arizona wins US Supreme Court decision in a long contest over its share of Colorado River water, reviving hopes for the Central Arizona Project.

-Pioneer Hotel fire.
+Fire breaks out in the Pioneer Hotel.
 The cause is judged to be arson.
 Twenty-eight people die, including Albert Seinfeld’s son and daughter-in-law, who were residing in the penthouse.
 Sixteen-year-old Lewis Taylor is convicted of starting the fire and is sentenced to life in prison.
 43 years later, Mr. Taylor is set free because modern forensic experts now claim that the evidence of arson was flawed.

 The Downtown business district had been slowly dying as people moved in mass to the suburbs.
 Of course, businesses, including Steinfeld’s Department Store, J.C, Penny, Montgomery Ward, and so many others, followed their customers.
 Because of urban blight, few people will venture into Downtown Tucson for another 40 years.